ebarlas/earth-moon-model/README.md

 the Moon in their orbits.

 This project is an extension to [Earth Model](https://github.com/ebarlas/earth-model), which has a much simpler footprint that lacks a moon.

+A video of the final assembled model is available on [YouTube](https://youtu.be/LBm290BIcKk).

 ## Design